 Can Clearing DirectX Cache Files Cause Problems?

-No, clearing the directX cache files will not cause problems with your games or apps.
+No, clearing the directX cache files is safe and will not cause problems with your games or apps.
 If anything, it might take slightly longer for them to first load as the files will need to be recreated, but after that everything will be as normal.

 Why Clear DirectX Shader Cache?